Get to Know the WMPO

 Technical Review Committees

-WMPO staff participate on three Technical Review Committees (TRC) throughout the urbanized area – City of Wilmington, New Hanover County and Town of Leland.
+WMPO staff participate on four Technical Review Committees (TRC) throughout the urbanized area – City of Wilmington, Pender County, New Hanover County and Town of Leland.
 In this capacity, WMPO staff review development/redevelopment proposals to evaluate: their impact on the local street network, internal circulation, relation to locally adopted transportation plans and construction projects, adequacy of pedestrian and bicycle facilities, and overall design appropriateness.
 Comments derived from this review are formally submitted to the developer for further discussion and/or inclusion in a revised site design.
 WMPO staff also provide on-demand review services for other governmental agencies within the urbanized area.
 On average, WMPO staff review between 15 and 20 development proposals a month.

 Traffic Impact Analysis

 A Traffic Impact Analysis (TIA) is a document used to provide a detailed traffic study that illustrates the potential impacts of a proposed development on roadway capacity and the improvements to mitigate this traffic.
 The WMPO coordinates the review and approval of TIAs for member jurisdictions with adopted land use regulations that require new development, redevelopment, and expansion projects.
 This review is coordinated between the WMPO, North Carolina Department of Transportation, and the applicable member jurisdiction.
 Generally, projects that generate more than 100 vehicle trips during peak travel hours require a TIA though each jurisdiction may have additional thresholds.
 Once the TIA approval is issued, the required improvements are incorporated into the driveway permit as well as the site plan approval.
-The WMPO is the approving agency of TIAs within the WMPO boundary.
+The WMPO is the coordinating agency of TIAs within the WMPO boundary.
 On average four TIAs are submitted for review each month.